Lyndsay Hayhurst

 Kelvin Leung

 Kelvin received his MA in 2019.
 His research explored the roles of Sport for Development (SDP) stakeholders in Norway on SDP policy development, implementation and evaluation, in addition to the ways in which SDP programmes are taken up, resisted, and/or reshaped at the local level.
 He pursued a graduate exchange to the Norwegian School of Sport Sciences during his data collection.
 Kelvin has co-authored several publications, including in Sport Management Review; and presented his work at a number of international and national conferences, including the International Sociological Association.
 Overall, his studies are situated at the intersection of his passion for social justice and the sport of judo, and he aspires to continue to take part in the ongoing discussion of the inclusion of sport in the realm of international development.
+Kelvin is now an officer with Toronto Police Services.

 Dr. Mitchell McSweeney